srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 ## Task 2: Upgrade AHF from REST Endpoints (Object Store)

-**Note** You can skip the following steps if you have already configured the REST Endpoint (Object Store).
+**Note** You can skip the following steps if you have already configured the REST Endpoint (Object Store) or if you do not have a REST Endpoint.

 1. Configure REST endpoints (Object Store).